 - Enzymes are secreted by various organs, however, begin to decline around age 30.

-- Enzymes not only break down food, they also help cleanse the body by breaking down potentially harmful allergens and environmental pollutants, which would otherwise burden the immune system.
+- Enzymes not only break down food, they also help cleanse the Healthy Body by breaking down potentially harmful allergens and environmental pollutants, which would otherwise burden the immune system.

 - Supplementation should be considered, and especially for those who consume animal protein.
 Anyone without a gallbladder will need an enzyme blend with bile salts and lipase.